LoryPack/GenerativeNetworksScoringRulesProbabilisticForecasting/README.md

 - `predict_test_plot_comparison.py` creates comparison plots between three selected methods, for Lorenz63 and Lorenz96
 - `plot_weatherbench.py` creates the plots for WeatherBench data

+Additionally, we provide 3 `bash` scripts which show how to run experiments on the three models.

+- `run_lorenz63.sh` runs some experiments on the Lorenz63 model and allows to reproduce Figure 2a in the paper
+- `run_lorenz96.sh` runs some experiments on the Lorenz96 model and allows to reproduce Figure 2b in the paper
+- `run_WeatherBench.sh` runs some experiments on the WeatherBench model.
+To use this, the data needs to be downloaded as mentioned above.
+Also, these experiments require a GPU to run.

 # Dependencies
 ## Pip